 Be sure you have plenty of fuel for your trip.
 A good rule is to use 1/3 of your fuel to get to the destination, 1/3 to return, and to keep 1/3 as an emergency reserve.
 With the boat level on a trailer or in the water, check the fuel level.
-For fuel filling instructions, see page 42.
+For fuel filling instructions, see page 35.

-Remove the top cowling
+Removing top cowling

 For the following checks, remove the top cowling from the bottom cowling.

-To remove the top cowling, release the cowling lock lever and lift off the top cowling.
+To remove the top cowling, release all the cowling lock levers and lift up the top cowling.